Adaptive Conformal Prediction by Reweighting Nonconformity Score: Motivations

-This style of guarantee is also known as “Probably Approximately Correct” (PAC) predictive interval \cite{valiant1984theory}.
+This style of guarantee is also known as “Probably Approximately Correct” (PAC) predictive interval \citep{valiant1984theory}.
+The roots of this type of guarantee can be traced back to the earlier works of \citep{wilks1941determination,wald1943extension}.
 Despite the importance of training-conditional coverage in practice, only a few methods have been proven to achieve it. \cite{vovk2012conditional} was the first to establish this result for split conformal methods, and recently \cite{bian2022training} has shown that the K-fold CV+ method also achieves it.
 However, no analogous results are currently known for other CP methods, such as jackknife+ \citep{barber2021predictive} and full-conformal \citep{vovk2005algorithmic}.
 Therefore, we propose a further calibration step such that our proposed adaptive PI also achieves training-conditional coverage.

-There is another area of research that focuses on developing CP procedures for conditional coverage $\mathbb{P}(Y_{n+1} \in \widehat{C}(X_{n+1}) \; \vert \; \X_{n+1}=\x ) \geq 1-\alpha $.
-It is well known that obtaining nontrivial finite sample and distribution-free conditional coverage is not possible without making assumptions about the underlying distribution \citep{Lei2014DistributionfreePB, vovk2012conditional}.
+There is another area of research that focuses on developing CP procedures for conditional coverage $\mathbb{P}(Y_{n+1} \in C(X_{n+1}) \; \vert \; \X_{n+1}=\x ) \geq 1-\alpha $.
+It is well known that obtaining nontrivial distribution-free conditional coverage is impossible with a finite sample \citep{Lei2014DistributionfreePB, vovk2012conditional}.
 Consequently, we prove under suitable assumptions that our methods also achieve asymptotic conditional coverage.